 Self Working Card Tricks (SWCT) with Jay Noblezada

 Jay is a good teacher and even does live performances of the tricks.
-These are some of the best self-working card tricks, including Gemini Twins, Out of this World and a Key Card trick.
+These are some of the most popular classic self-working card tricks, including Gemini Twins, Out of this World, and a Key Card trick.
 Jay also keeps the material pretty interesting.
 You can find it at Self Working Card Tricks (SWCT) with Jay Noblezada.

 World’s Greatest Magic – Self-Working Card Tricks

 Anything done by World’s Greatest Magic is stellar.
 These are older videos, but they feature some of the best magicians of all time.
 And it’s tricks that are taken from the magician’s actual videos that they individually released.